digitoimistodude/air-light/README.md

 * [BrowserSync](http://www.browsersync.io/) for keeping multiple browsers and devices synchronized while testing, along with injecting updated CSS and JS into your browser while you're developing (included in [devpackages](https://github.com/digitoimistodude/devpackages))
 * [gulp](http://gulpjs.com/) build script that compiles both Less and Sass, checks for JavaScript errors, optimizes images, and concatenates and minifies files (see Dude's [devpackages](https://github.com/digitoimistodude/devpackages))
 * [npm](https://www.npmjs.com) for front-end package management
-* [bower](http://bower.io) - only for those packages that are not in npm.
-Will be deprecated when everything can be found!

 #### Navigation